 When Milan from the local Tourism Organization told me about the pine tree, how it was worshipped according to the old Serbian tradition and how locals even added somewhat mystical features to the tree, I couldn’t wait to get there and see it in person.
 In addition to that, it turned out that Milan’s family originated from the same village.
 Well, I couldn’t ask for a better travel companion for this little excursion!

 The road is curving upwards, over numerous hills, but the best view by far is the one next to the old pine tree.
 The gorgeous mountain range in a distance is creating one lovely landscape with few clouds seemingly lying on top of lush green forests and there, next to you – there lies the huge, branchy tree.
+If you are still wondering about things to do in Prijepolje Serbia, make sure that you stop by this tree.
 It is so respected by locals that they don’t even touch its branches or a pine cone falling down on the ground.
 They often bring small offerings and put them by the tree.

 It should be mentioned that Prijepolje is abundant in nature.
 On one side of the town you will find the Jabuka (Apple) Mountain at the altitude of 1,300 meters (there is not one single apple tree here, its name comes from the old Serbian costume instead), then Jadovnik and Ozren Mountain which is about 1,500 meters high (you will be recommended to visit the Ticije Polje village as a certain museum in the open), then there is the Milesevka Gorge and the Lim river, well known for its slopes, perfect for fishing and rafting.